Ministry of Environment

 - Early in the spring, release aphid midges (Aphidoletes aphidimyza) to boost the beneficial population.
 This is a native species sold commercially in B.C.
 One release of 250 midges is usually enough for the average yard or small orchard.
 Watch for the tiny, bright orange midge larvae among the aphids.

-- Spray commercial insecticidal soap or make a soap spray of 10-25 ml liquid, non-detergent soap to 4 litres of water (1-2 tablespoons per gallon).
-Test spray homemade mixtures on a few leaves first and wait for a day or two to make sure the mixture does not burn leaves.
+- Spray with insecticidal soap (follow label directions).
 Repeated applications of soap sprays damage tender foliage, therefore avoid using soaps on the same foliage more than 3 times in a row.

-As a last resort, spray with domestic garden products containing pyrethrins, which are extracted from pyrethrum daisies, or rotenone (use wettable powder formulations).
+As a last resort, spray with domestic garden products containing pyrethrins, which are extracted from pyrethrum daisies.
 Although these botanical insecticides break down quickly in the environment, they are as toxic at the time of application as other, more persistent chemicals.
 Always wear protective clothing, rubber gloves and a tight-fitting dust mask to spray pyrethrins or rotenone and follow directions on the label.
 Never use these insecticides near ponds or waterways because they will poison fish.